t-data-h/trino-on-k8s/README.md

 kustomize build hive-metastore/ | kubectl apply -f -
 ```

-Image overrides are customize resources for a given environment would typically
+Image override as well as other config items are customized for a given
-make use of an overlay instead, which would be used as the *kustomize* target.
+instance by use of an overlay, which is  used as the *kustomize* target.
 ```sh
 kustomize build hive-metastore/overlays/myenv/ | kubectl apply -f -
 ```